AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

       ===============================     =========================================
         IKE Crypto Profile                Select the profile created at Step 4.b
       ===============================     =========================================

-   d.Under **Network > Network Profiles > IPSec Crypto**, click **Add** to create a new profile.
-Define the IPSec
-     crypto profile (IKEv1 Phase-2).
+   d.
+Under **Network > Network Profiles > IPSec Crypto**, click **Add** to create a new profile.
+Define the IPSec crypto profile (IKEv1 Phase-2).
 These parameters should match on the site2cloud configuration downloaded at Step 4.

       |image10|